Saulis/vaadin-idea-workspace/README.md

 * Compile Vaadin (hurray!)
 * Compile Themes and Widgetset (use the Ant build window)
 * Run Development Server
-* Run SDM
+* Run CodeServer for Super DevMode
-* Debug client side in IDEA
+* Debug client side inside IDEA
+* Run Unit tests
 * Run TB4 tests

 ### Known issues
 * The ant script for unpacking GWT deletes build/gwt folder under which the gwt.iml file for the gwt module is located.
+Remember this if you need to change back and forth between GWT versions.

 ### Getting started
-#### 0. Install IDEA 14 (duh) + IvyIDEA plugin
+#### 0. Install IDEA 14 + IvyIDEA plugin

 #### 1. Clone the vaadin repo